School Reading Plan

 - Please provide your school’s goals from last school year and the progress your school has made towards these goals.
 Utilize quantitative and qualitative data to determine progress toward the goal (s).
 As a reminder, all schools serving third grade were required to use Goal #1 (below).

-Goals | Progress |
+| Goals | Progress |

-Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2023 as determined by SC READY from 11.6% to 9.6% in the spring of 2024. |
+| Previous Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2024 as determined by SC READY from 15.9 % to 13.9 % in the spring of 2025. |

-FDES did not meet our goal of reducing the percentage of third grade students scoring Does Not Meet on SCReady from 11.6% in spring of 2023 to 9.6% in the spring of 2024.
-Our third grade students had a percentage of 15.9% that scored Does Not Meet on the spring 2024 administration of SCReady. |
+FDES did meet our goal of reducing the percentage of third grade students scoring Does Not Meet on SCReady from 15.9% in spring of 2024 to 13.9% in the spring of 2025. |

 Section I